rcooper47/rcooper47/README.md

 -->
 I'm a growing programmer, entrepreneur, and Industrial Engineer from Georgia Tech.
 - I love Running
+- I'm spending the next 30-90 days becoming a Full-Stack Web Developer
+- I plan to spend the 30-90 days after that (possibly some overlap) upskilling for AI Safety engineering
+- I plan to spend 30-90 days at some point (definitely will be time overlap with AI Safety) working on iOS apps

 <!--
 - 🔭 I’m working on a sports blog (mostly for rants with numbers), and a personal website.